 Who may I contact to receive more information about the Marriage License process?
 Regardless of where you file your marriage intentions, it is always best to contact the Town Clerk’s Office to find out what is required in order to avoid any last minute surprises and be better prepared for your big event.
 Provincetown Town Hall (Town Clerk’s Office) is at 260 Commercial Street.
 Phone: 508-487-7013.
 For more information, please see the Provincetown Town Clerk’s link: http://www.provincetown-ma.gov/index.aspx?NID=102

 If I’m in Provincetown for Memorial Day, Fourth of July or Women of Color Weekend, can I apply for a marriage license then?
-No. You can complete a marriage license application within 60 days of the date of the wedding ceremony – which is Saturday, October 13, 2018.
-The earliest you can apply is August 14, 2018.
-(We do recommend, in every case, to play it safe with dates.)
-The latest you can apply is Tuesday, October 9 allowing three full days to process the application.
+No. You can complete a marriage license application within 60 days of the date of the wedding ceremony which is Saturday, October 19, 2019.
+The latest you can apply is Tuesday, October 15, 2019 allowing three full days to process the application.
 Town Hall closes at noon on Friday, October 18, 2019.
 In all cases, we recommend playing it safe with dates.